giampierosalvi/slides_with_video/README.md

 # slides_with_video
-Example of slides with video to test PDF viewers such as okular and evince
+Example of slides with video to test PDF viewers such as okular and evince.
+See also Bug [#1821298](https://bugs.launchpad.net/ubuntu/+source/evince/+bug/1821298) on Launchpad.

 ## Compile with:
 ```pdflatex slides_with_video```